white-glider/evolution-mail-filter-clamav/README.md

 ## Limitations

-Currently the script can't decode non-ASCII strings (e.g. UTF8), so any notifications triggered by emails that contain those strings (e.g. in the subject line) will display their encoded form.
-Please refer to [RFC6532](https://tools.ietf.org/html/rfc6532) for more information.
+Currently the script can't decode "encoded-words" if they are used in email headers, therefore any notifications triggered by emails that contain those "encoded-words" (e.g. in the subject line) will display their encoded form.
+Note that the virus detection works as usual and it's not affected by this limitation.

+Please refer to [RFC1522](https://tools.ietf.org/html/rfc1522) for more information.

 ## License